gocodeup/intro-to-testing-js/README.md

         - returns false when called with `isEven(infinity)`
         - return false when called with a boolean input like `isEven(true)` or `isEven(false)`
         - returns false when calles without an argument like `isEven()`
+    - Remember to add and then "green" one test at a time.
+That's part of the fundamental approach of TDD.
-- Refactor when you can
+- Refactor when and where you can.
+Be careful not to refactor before you have a handful of green tests.
 - Repeat until the tests are robust and the function works as intended.
 - Commit your work to git and push to GitHub before moving forward.